akshat5302/atlan-backend-task/README.md

 ## Task 3 -> Database to CSV Transfer Api

 This Python script provides a web API endpoint for transferring data from a database to CSV files.
 The code is implemented using the FastAPI framework and assumes a connection to a database.
-When the `/transfer-db-to-csv` endpoint is accessed, it retrieves data from three different database tables: `employee_feedback`, `employees_info`, and `new_employees`, and then writes the data to corresponding CSV files.
+When the `/transfer-db-to-csv` endpoint is accessed, it retrieves data from three different database tables: `employee_feedback`, `employees_info`, and `new_employees`, and then writes the data to correspond CSV files.

-1. Function to search table in db and create csv for them
+1. Function to search table in DB and create CSV for them
 ```python
 def transfer_table_to_csv(cursor, table_name):
     try: